MohammedNayeem9/CodeConsist-Chrome-Extension/README.md

 Chrome extension that pops up a random LeetCode top 100 question and blocks the social media and streaming platforms to increase productivity.

 ## Features
+1. Increases productivity by blocking Social Media and Streaming Platforms.

-1. Display a random top 100 question and its difficulty
+2. Display a random top 100 question and its difficulty
-2. Link to the question
+3. Link to the question

 ## Installation
 ### Clone